jovanjenjic/uns-news/README.md

 The dev server will run on [http://localhost:3000](http://localhost:3000).
 If it doesn't work make shure that:

 - You've added sample data to Strapi (Contributors, categories and articles are necessary)
-- You've set the Roles & Permissions to `find`on Contributors, Categories, articles and pages.
-(More info on [Magazine Strapi CMS](https://github.com/edgarlr/magazine-api) running locally instructions.)
 - You've set the `status` of each article and page to be `published`

 ### Preview mode